frececroka/geometry3d/README.md

 Geometry3D is a Java library which provides support for vector based calculations.

 Currently, it is possible to create planes as well as lines, line segments and rays.
 The library is able to calculate the intersection of two lines and the intersection of a line with a plane.
-Support for calculating the intersection of two planes will be implemented soon.

 ## Usage ##
 There are two basic types available, points and vectors.
 Points are defined in the class Point3D, vectors are defined in the class Vector3D.
 A point can be created using three dobules, one for the x-coordinate, one for the y-coordinate and one for the z-coordinate.